JuliaLang/julia/doc/src/manual/constructors.md

 that you have supplied yourself with all the inner constructors you need.

-The default constructor is equivalent to writing one or two of your own constructor methods that take all of the object's fields as parameters.
-One is an inner constructor method without type constraints on its parameters that passes the parameters to `new`, returning the resulting object.
+The default constructor is equivalent to writing one or two of your own constructor methods that take all of the object's fields as arguments.
+One is an inner constructor method without type constraints on its arguments that passes the them to `new`, returning the resulting object.
 The other default constructor method is provided if there are any type constraints on the fields.
-This method is an inner constructor method if the type is not generic and similarly passes the parameters to `new`.
+This method is an inner constructor method if the type is not generic and similarly passes the arguments to `new`.
 However, if the type is generic, it is an outer [Parametric Constructor](@ref) method that delegates to the inner constructor.